-How To Stop Property From Being Condemned Or Demand Just Compensation
+How To Stop A Texas Property From Being Condemned Or Demand Just Compensation

 Eminent domain is the sovereign power of governmental (and some quasi-governmental) entities to take private property, regardless of its current use, for an alleged public purpose.
 Condemnation is the process by which a government body takes land or exercises eminent domain power to seize portions of land for public use or for the benefit of the community.